openbraininstitute/brain-indexer/docs/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~
 In SI the term *morphologies* refers to discrete neurons consisting of somas and segments.

-Morphology indexes can be build directly from mvd3 and SONATA input files.
+Morphology indexes can be build directly from SONATA input files.
 For example by using
 `MorphIndexBuilder` as follows:

 .. code-block:: python

     index = MorphIndexBuilder.from_sonata_file(morph_dir, nodes_h5)
-    index = MorphIndexBuilder.from_mvd_file(morph_dir, nodes_mvd)

 where ``morph_dir`` is the path of the directory containing the morphologies in
 either ASCII, SWC or HDF5 format.
 Both function have a keyword argument which